Flagsmith/flagsmith/docs/docs/clients/overview.md

 Since Client-side SDKs will generally be associated with a single Identity (the person who owns the client device!), a common pattern for networking implementation is:

 1. The user launches your application for the first time.
-Since your application does not know how they are, a call to get the default Environment Flags is made by the Flagsmith SDK.
+Since your application does not know who they are, a call to get the default Environment Flags is made by the Flagsmith SDK.
 2. After the user logs in, make a second request to get the Flags with the new user Identity.
 3. Cache these flags locally on the device.